Astach/rtgb-controller/README.md

 ### Command firing rules

+- The `StartFermentation` is not instantly triggered as we don't know what is the current temperature of the fermentation chamber.
+Once the first value of the hydrometer is received, the `StartFermentation` command will be sent and increase or decrease the temperature to reach the targeted one.
 - Once a `StartFermentation` command has been `Acknowledged`, on the next event received from the hydrometer, check if the `target_temperature` is reached, if yes we can consider that the step has started for its given duration, so:

 ## FAQ